Wagner Group activities in Africa: Madagascar (2018)

 The independent media group the Project reported that Wagner PMCs arrived in Madagascar in April 2018, to guard political consultants that were hired by Yevgeny Prigozhin to accompany the presidential campaign of then-president Hery Rajaonarimampianina for the upcoming election.
-Rajaonarimampianina lost the attempt at re-election, finishing third during the first round of voting, although Prigozhin's consultants were said to had also worked with several of the other candidates in the months before the elections.
+Rajaonarimampianina lost the attempt at re-election, finishing third during the first round of voting, although Prigozhin's consultants were said to have also worked with several of the other candidates in the months before the elections.

 Close to the end of the campaign, the strategists also helped the eventual winner of the elections, Andry Rajoelina, who was also supported by the United States and China.
 One of the last acts of Rajaonarimampianina's administration was said to be to facilitate a Russian firm's takeover of Madagascar's national chromite producer "Kraoma" in August 2018.
 On August 9, 2018, the director Arsène Rakotoarisoa was dismissed after having paid a ransom of 100 millions Ariary for the kidnapping of 4 employees of the company.
 Wagner PMCs were reported to be guarding the chrome mines as of October 2018.